Books change lives.

 I know you have lives to change too, and I can’t wait to help.

+As our “book matchmaker,” Linda is probably the first person you’ll chat with at The Bookish Fox.
+She is dedicated to making sure your book is paired with the perfect editor.
 Linda brings integrity, kindness, and empathy to everything she does.
 One of her favorite things about books is how reading them has made her “a better person by allowing her to inhabit another person’s point of view.”
-Linda is extremely dedicated to serving our clients’ projects with care and attention to detail.
 She was born and raised in Texas, but today Linda resides in Chapel Hill, NC with her boyfriend, Mitch, and their dogs, Bob and Neva.
-Other than books, Linda loves sleeping in, hiking, watching Netflix, and brunching!
+Other than reading books, Linda loves sleeping in, hiking, watching Netflix, and brunching!

 Linda’s Motto: “You have to participate relentlessly in the manifestations of your own blessings.” – Elizabeth Gilbert